Starship flight test 7: Public response

 On January 25, a Turks and Caicos Islands Government disaster management team and UK Air Accidents Investigation Branch met with representatives from SpaceX to discuss recovery plans for debris.
 Citizens were asked to contact SpaceX about the debris' location and time of sighting, but were urged by local officials not to touch any debris without gloves over fears that the debris might contain hazardous chemicals, although SpaceX has since stated there were no hazardous materials present.

-SpaceX received backlash from locals who are worried that the 'rapid iterative development' of spacecrafts could result in similar incidents happening more frequently in the future, potentially risking the lives and livelihoods of people living or flying in the area.
+SpaceX received backlash from locals who are worried that the 'rapid iterative development' of spacecraft could result in similar incidents happening more frequently in the future, potentially risking the lives and livelihoods of people living or flying in the area.
 Local officials were delayed in providing information to the public and speculated about potential health risks associated with handling debris—24 hours after residents had already begun cleanup efforts.
 The swift public response stemmed from fears that the debris would be buried by sand, potentially threatening the island’s ecology, a key driver of tourism.
 Additionally, in spite of SpaceX legally owning all debris from the launch (according to article VIII of the Outer Space Treaty), the public collected and stored the debris.